 Personalization is fundamental factor to creating more effective experiences and should be a cornerstone of every leave plan.
 Although leave planning requires standardized tools and a consistent approach, personalization comes in during execution.
 Each leave of absence should have a clearly defined procedure that includes the joint completion of a customized pre-leave plan by the employee and his or her direct supervisor to align everyone on what needs to be addressed by both parties before, during and after the leave.
 It is key to share information about the logistics of projects, meetings, information flow, communication preferences etc. and to tailor a plan to ensure continuity of business while the leave occurs.

 According to the Employee Experience Imperative Report, employers aren’t supporting employees’ basic needs on a day-to-day basis during the employee lifecycle.
 The survey revealed that 45% of employees still struggle to obtain information and answers to basic questions, such as finding a company policy.
 Companies must look for ways to clearly communicate policies and procedures.
 They must also tailor the employee experience while balancing organizational and employee needs.

 When designing a leave policy that’s right for your company, the most simple recipe is to identify company objectives, do the research and ensure the policy is a great fit for your employees.

 The above information does not constitute advice.
 Always contact your employee benefits broker or trusted advisor for insurance-related questions.

 Joy brings 10 years of experience of working in the human resources field.
-Joy uses a consultative approach where she seeks to understand current business processes, challenges, wants and needs.
-Focusing on market research and trends, she is determined to seek out vendor/carriers with enhanced technical capabilities, superior client service and an integrated solution offering.
+Joy uses a consultative approach to understand current business processes, challenges, wants and needs.
+Focusing on market research and trends, she is determined to seek out vendors/carriers with enhanced technical capabilities, superior client service and an integrated solution offering.